-We are keen to grow The Forum and share best practice.
-If you would like to get involved with The Forum, meet with us, or share your ideas please email us or visit our Facebook page.
-You can also call us on 0113 8249686.
+We are keen to grow the Forum and share best practice.
+If you would like to get involved with The Forum, meet with us, or share your ideas please email us or call us on 0113 8249686.

 Read an easy read article about why we should give more power to people with a learning disability through the work we do.
 This is an easy read summary of the paper ‘Shifting the balance of power’ in Advances in Mental Health and Intellectual Disability (2018, issue 3).